boldare/openai-assistant/README.md

 ### AI Assistant library features

-- **Function calling**: The library provides a way to create functions, which allows you to extend the assistant's capabilities with custom logic.
+- **Function calling**: create functions, so assistant can execute your custom logic!
-- **TTS (Text-to-Speech)**: The library provides a way to convert text to speech, which allows you to create voice-based interactions with the assistant.
+- **TTS (Text-to-Speech)**: convert text to speech, so you can hear your assistant!
-- **STT (Speech-to-Text)**: The library provides a way to convert speech to text, which allows you to create voice-based interactions with the assistant.
+- **STT (Speech-to-Text)**: convert speech to text, so you can make conversation easier!
-- **File support**: The library provides a way to add files to the assistant, which allows you to extend the assistant's knowledge base with custom data.
+- **File support**: add files to the assistant, so you can extend assistant's knowledge base with custom data!
-- **WebSockets**: The library provides a WebSocket server for real-time communication between the client and the assistant.
+- **WebSockets**: establish WebSocket server for real-time communication between the client and the assistant!
-- **REST API**: The library provides a REST API for communication with the assistant.
+- **REST API**: Just use ready REST API for communication with the assistant!
+- **Vision with GPT-4o** - use the GPT-4o and make your assistant understand images and generate text based on them!

 #### Additional features in the repository

-The repository not only contains a library but also provides additional features.
-You don't have to build everything from scratch.
-You can just clone the repository and run it to take advantage of the features above and below:
+The repository contains a library but also provides additional features.
+You can just clone the repository and use it instantly to gain from all features:

-- **Embedded chatbot**: The library provides a way to embed the chatbot on various websites through JavaScript scripts.
+- **Embedded chatbot**: embed the chatbot on various websites through JavaScript scripts!
-- **Chatbot client application**: The repository includes an example client application (SPA) with a chatbot.
+- **Chatbot client application**: use ready client application (SPA) with a chatbot!

 ## 🏆 Getting started